ferrillt/Predict-Success-of-Startup-Businesses/README.md

 ## Overview

-This project explores a dataset of startup businesses to examine how funding and recorded company status vary across businesses.
-The goal is to understand the data and prepare for a later model that predicts a clearly defined business outcome.
+Explores how startup funding and recorded company status vary across businesses.
+The analysis examines data quality, funding distributions, and class balance to inform a future predictive model.

-**Project status:** Exploratory analysis complete; predictive modeling planned.

 ## Questions